This page may contain affiliate links. Read my full disclosure here.

 Make a Plan and Stick to It

-I know meal planning can be highly polarizing, but when it comes to healthy eating on a budget it’s one of the best tools.
+I know meal planning isn’t everyone’s cup of tea, but when it comes to healthy eating on a budget it’s a great tool.
 When you go grocery shopping without a plan of what meals you’re making it’s way too easy to buy too much, even if everything is on sale.
 You can build flexibility into your plan (i.e. black beans, peppers, onions, tomato, spinach, salsa, and cheese can all be wrapped in tortillas for fajitas or cooked with eggs for a Southwestern frittata), but having a plan will absolutely help your budget.

 New to cooking at home and trying to eat out less?
 Start small: